brsaran/IMM/README.md

 - **Conda or Mamba** — most tools above are expected to run either from a direct install path or inside a named conda/mamba environment (IMM supports both, see §5).
 - **GNU Octave**, run from its own conda environment, with the **`fuzzy-logic-toolkit`** package installed (`pkg install fuzzy-logic-toolkit` inside Octave).
 IMM checks for this package automatically before running fuzzy scoring.
 - **BLAST+** (`blastp`) — either on `PATH`/a given install directory, or inside a conda environment.
-- Each of MHCflurry, MHCSeqNet, NetMHCpan, MixMHC2pred, NetMHCIIpan, NetCTLpan, NetTepi, LBEEP, Epidope, and the IEDB Population Coverage tool must be **installed/downloaded separately** by the user (several, such as the NetMHC family and NetCTLpan, require an academic license from DTU Health Tech).
+- Each of MHCflurry, MHCSeqNet, NetMHCpan, MixMHC2pred, NetMHCIIpan, NetCTLpan, NetTepi, LBEEP (available at [github.com/brsaran/LBEEP](https://github.com/brsaran/LBEEP/)), Epidope, and the IEDB Population Coverage tool must be **installed/downloaded separately** by the user (several, such as the NetMHC family and NetCTLpan, require an academic license from DTU Health Tech).
 NetTepi specifically requires a **Python 2.7** environment.

 ---